iantocristian/csv-transform/README.md

 ## A CSV transform stream

-Transforms a data stream into a csv stream.
+Transforms a data/object stream (e.g. a mongodb cursor stream) into a csv stream.
+The data stream should have data/error/close events, and support for pause/resume.

 ### Usage